Hollesley Bay is a prison and young offender institution (YOI) for men over 18 in Woodbridge, Suffolk.

 Arrival and first night

-When a resident first arrives at Hollesley Bay, they will be able to contact a family member by phone.
+When someone first arrives at Hollesley Bay, they will be able to contact a family member by phone.
 This could be quite late in the evening, depending on the time they arrive.

 They will get to speak to someone who will check how they’re feeling and ask about any immediate health and wellbeing needs.